solo-fsw-projects/solo-fsw-opensesame_resizing/README.md

 - calculated_dpi: The calculated DPI of the screen.
 - px2mm: The pixels to millimeter ratio, which can be used to convert between the two sizes.
 - runner: The OSWeb runner.
+- squeeze: the squeeze factor (if the resizing made the canvas bigger than the screen.)

 These variables can be accessed by typing in the object name (in our case `resizer` see [Initialization](#initialization)), and adding the variable name with a `.` between them like so:
 ```